acepace/acepace.github.io/_posts/2020-04-27-filesystem_strcmp.markdown

     ❗ Parsing the FAT is a mistake, because it maps between files and clusters.
 We need to start from the file and backtrack its directory tree, so we actually need **directory table entries** and not FAT.

 So apparently... *fatcat* has a flag to do just that ("search for cluster reference").

         ubuntu@vm:~$ fatcat strcmp.fat32 -k 1842  # 1842 is MATCH's cluster

 At this point we notice that this cluster is "pointed to" by many files.
 So we can just `grep` for MATCH:

         ubuntu@vm:~$ fatcat -k 1842 strcmp.fat32 | grep '\bMATCH'
         Found /SPACE/SPACE/!/SPACE/!/SPACE/SPACE/SPACE/!/#/P/C/P/C/P/C/T/F/{/P/C/P/C/T/F/{/P/C/T/F/{/W/H/A/T/_/I/N/_/T/A/R/N/A/T/I/O/N/_/I/S/_/T/H/1/S/_/F/I/L/E/S/Y/S/T/E/M/!/}/MATCH in directory } (1638)
         f 1/1/1980 00:00:00  MATCH                          c=1842 s=0 (0B)

 The flag is right there after a bit of sanitization.

+# End
 I hope you had fun reading far too many words relating to how we cheated our way through a filesystem built by [regex2fat](https://github.com/8051Enthusiast/regex2fat).

 The correct solution involved understanding that the MATCH file is the correct solution and probably parsing the file system tree till we find it.